bandirevanth/mastering-ai/README.md

 Let us now see the different ways to run Python.
 The ways are described below:

-### Interective Interpreter
+### Interactive Interpreter
-We can start Python from Unix, DOS, or any other system that provides you a command-line interpreter or shell window.
+We can start Python from Unix, DOS, or any other system that provides a command-line interpreter or shell window.

 * Enter **python** at the command line.
 * Start coding right away in the interactive interpreter.